 In 2012, the citizens approved a Community Investment Bonds referendum which funded the construction of a new Fire Station 2, located in the downtown area at 601 E. Chatham Street.
-Fire Station 2 was opened in December 2015 to help with response time issues in the downtown area.
+Fire Station 2 was opened in December 2015 to address response time issues in the downtown area.

-The former Station 2 was renamed Fire Station 9 with plans to relocate Station 9 to 1427 Walnut Street.
-The completion of the new Fire Station 2 and Fire Station 9 relocation projects will ensure the Fire Department meets current and future demands associated with response-time goals in the downtown area as well as in the Crossroads/US 1 corridor area.
+The original Station 2 was renamed Fire Station 9 with plans to relocate Station 9 to 1427 Walnut Street.
+The completion of the new Fire Station 2 and Fire Station 9 relocation projects will ensure the Fire Department meets current and future demands associated with response-time goals in both the downtown and the Crossroads/US 1 corridor areas.